Are Fuel Cards Worth It?

 While features vary among fuel credit cards, we’ve outlined some of the most popular benefits below:

 - Earn bonus points.
-Some of these credit cards are linked to rewards programs that have petrol partners, such as flybuys (partnered with Coles-Shell), Woolworths Rewards (partnered with Woolworths-Caltex) and Velocity (partnered with BP).
+Some of these credit cards are linked to rewards programs that have petrol partners, such as flybuys (partnered with Coles-Shell) and Velocity (partnered with BP).
 If you have a credit card linked to one of these programs, you can earn points for petrol twice: once through your credit card, and once through the rewards program loyalty card.
 In some cases, where your credit card earn rate is more than 1 point per $1, your rewards earning capability is more than doubled.

 - Easily access fuel vouchers.
 If you have a Woolworths credit card that doubles as your Woolworths Rewards membership card, you can do away with pesky paper dockets.
 This is because your credit card will store any fuel vouchers that you earn from supermarket shopping through the loyalty program.

 - Redeem credit for your next petrol purchase.
 Both the flybuys and Woolworths Rewards programs allow you to redeem points for cash off your future purchases at participating retailers.
-For flybuys, this includes Coles Express service stations, and for Woolworths Rewards this includes Woolworths-Caltex co-branded service stations.
+For flybuys, this includes Coles Express service stations.

 - Redeem other rewards.
 With these rewards credit cards, there is a host of other rewards you can redeem your points for, including fashion and jewellery, home and electronic items, lifestyle products and services, as well as flights, hotel accommodation, car rentals and shopping vouchers.